Georgia national under-19 football team

 The Georgia national under-19 football team is the national under-19 football team of Georgia and is controlled by the Football Federation, the governing body for football in Georgia.
 Primarily, it competes to qualify for the annual UEFA European Under-19 Championship.

-Vasil Maisuradze took charge of the team in May 2025 for the fourth time.
+Zurab Khizanishvili took charge of the team in December 2025.

+In 2029, Georgia will co-host the FIFA U-20 World Cup along with Armenia, marking their first time taking part in the tournament.
+The team also earned an automatic qualification as co-host.